useNavigate/Whale_Gamig_Javascript_Project/README.md

 > ### Monday
 > - DOM
 >   - Added featured functionality eventlistners for
->      - Click ( navbar / main page / filter)
+>      - Click ( navbar / main page / cards / filter)
 >   - Input (search)
->      - To enhance the user experience, we improved the search functionality by implementing a delay in fetching results.
-This means that the API won't be called immediately when the user types in the search bar, but rather after a brief pause in typing.
-This approach helps to reduce unnecessary API calls and provides a more seamless search experience.
+>      - improved the search functionality by implementing a delay in fetching results. the API won't be called immediately when the user types in the search bar, but rather after a brief pause in typing to reduce unnecessary API calls.

 > ### Tuesday
 > - Added favicon